cecileHBH/Coursera_Capstone/report.md

 ### Exploring the dataset

-On the 49 existing columns, we will use only 24 of them :
+On the 49 existing columns, we will use only 23 of them :
 * 'Severity' : Shows the severity of the accident, a number between 1 and 4, where 1 indicates the least impact on traffic (i.e., short delay as a result of the accident) and 4 indicates a significant impact on traffic (i.e., long delay).
 * 'Start_Time', Shows start time of the accident in local time zone.
 * 'End_Time' : Shows end time of the accident in local time zone.
 End time here refers to when the impact of accident on traffic flow was dismissed.
 * 'Start_Lat' : Shows latitude in GPS coordinate of the start point.
 * 'Start_Lng' : Shows longitude in GPS coordinate of the start point.
-* 'Description' : Shows natural language description of the accident.
 * 'Temperature(F)' : Shows the temperature (in Fahrenheit)
 * 'Humidity(%)' : Shows the humidity (in percentage).
 * 'Pressure(in)' : Shows the air pressure (in inches).